-When searching for outsourced DevOps experts you need to ensure that they are in a location that will be easy to communicate with.
+When searching for outsourced DevOps experts you need to ensure they are in a location that will be easy to communicate with.
 Consequently, this makes nearshore locations the best solution.
 For companies based in Europe, countries like Romania, Poland, Bulgaria or Moldova are good options that give significant advantages in terms of costs, software quality and tech skill availability.

 Although Uruguay doesn’t stand out as an optimal location for huge 500-1000 people projects, the available talent pool is highly diverse.
-There are enough resources to build small and mid-sized teams in just a few weeks and it is easy to find in demand profiles such as DevOps Engineers.
+There are enough resources to build small to mid-sized teams in just a few weeks and it is easy to find in demand profiles such as DevOps Engineers.

 Uruguay fosters a stable political and economic environment, ranking first among all the Latin American countries in the Democracy Index and Low Corruption Index.
 The country also occupies the 2nd position in the Global Peace Index and has the second highest GDP per capita in South America.

 At Pentalog, one of our jobs as DevOps practitioners is to provide 24/7 system availability which we achieve through automation.
 This allows us to take a Continuous Monitoring approach to IT infrastructure management that our clients are particularly satisfied with.
 Our teams of DevOps Engineers in Uruguay, Romania and Vietnam have joined forces to supervise production and development environments by utilizing time zone differences to our clients’ advantage, allowing them to cover a broader range of working hours.